Rock Python: Fictional character biography

 M'Gula was born in Viceroy, Rudyarda.
 As Rock Python, he first joined the Serpent Society when the villainous Viper invaded, and battled Nomad.
-After she abandoned them, he took a test to prove his worthiness of being in the Society; he tried to steal Falcon's uniform, but wound up battling Falcon and Battlestar instead.
-He also later battled the X-Men's Rogue, Havok, and Colossus with the rest of the Serpent Society, but quickly surrendered when he realized his opponents were much more powerful than him.
-He battled Captain America later.
-His greatest accomplishment was nearly killing Captain America after he, Anaconda, and Puff Adder were attacked.
-He dropped him from a rooftop, but was ordered by King Cobra to flee so as to not have their base revealed.
-He, along with Anaconda and Puff Adder, attacked BAD Girls, Inc. and was successful in capturing them, only to be attacked and thrown from their craft by MODAM.
-He and Puff Adder survive, but are injured.
+Rock Python undergoes a test to prove his worthiness of being in the Society; he tries to steal Falcon's uniform, but winds up battling Falcon and Battlestar instead.

+Rock Python's greatest accomplishment is nearly killing Captain America after he, Anaconda, and Puff Adder are attacked.
+He drops Captain America from a rooftop, but is ordered by King Cobra to flee so as to not have their base revealed.

-Subsequently, M'Gula has also appeared with the Serpent Society as they battled Jack Flag, but was defeated by Force Works.
+Subsequently, M'Gula has also appeared with the Serpent Society as they battle Jack Flag, but are defeated by Force Works.
 He is next seen with the organization as they capture Diamondback and Captain America, intending to hold them for ransom.
 The pair soon escape and, in the ensuing battle, Rock Python is defeated.

 In "All-New, All-Different Marvel", Rock Python appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

-In the "Hunted" storyline, Rock Python and several other members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant, and forced to participate in a murderous hunt set up by Arcade.